Universal Time-Series Representation Learning: A Survey: Introduction

 \subsection{Contributions}

 This paper aims to identify what are the essential elements in designing state-of-the-art representation learning methods for time series and how these elements affect the quality of the learned representations.
 To the best of our knowledge, this is the first survey on universal time-series representation learning.
 We propose a novel taxonomy for learning universal representations of time series from the novelty perspectives---whether the main contribution of a paper focuses on what part of the design elements discussed above---to summarize the selected studies.
 Table~\ref{table:taxonomy} outlines and compares the reviewed articles based on the proposed taxonomy.
 We begin by exploring the essence of data-driven methods, categorizing data-centric approaches from the papers that primarily aim to enhance the usefulness of the training data.
 From the perspective of network architectures, we review the evolution of neural architectures by focusing on how these advancements enhance the quality of learned representations.
 From the learning perspective, we classify how different objectives enhance the generalizability of learned representations across diverse downstream tasks.
+It is important to note that these three categories are not mutually exclusive; they represent a design space.
+A single state-of-the-art method often incorporates novel contributions across multiple categories.
+Therefore, a given paper may be discussed in several sections of this survey, each time from the perspective of its contribution to that specific design element.
 Overall, our main contributions are as follows. \begin{itemize}[leftmargin=9pt, noitemsep] \item We conduct an extensive literature review of universal time-series representation learning based on a novel and up-to-date taxonomy that categorizes the reviewed methods into three main categories: data-centric, neural architectural, and learning-focused approaches. \item We provide a guideline on the experimental setup and benchmark datasets for assessing representation learning methods for time series. \item We discuss several open research challenges and new insights to facilitate future work. \end{itemize}

 \textbf{Article Organization.} Section~\ref{section:prelims} introduces the definitions and specific background knowledge regarding time-series representation learning.
 Section~\ref{section:data_centric} gives a review on data-centric approaches.
 In Section~\ref{section:architectures}, we present an extensive review of the methods focusing on neural architecture aspects.
 We then discuss the methods focusing on deriving new learning objectives in Section~\ref{section:learning_method}.
 In addition, we discuss the evaluation protocol for time-series representation learning and promising future research directions in Section~\ref{section:evaluation} and Section~\ref{section:challenges_and_trends}, respectively.
 Finally, Section~\ref{section:conclusion} concludes this survey.